-Knowing how to choose a shampoo is the foundation of healthy hair and is the key to simple styling.
-Don’t let endless shampoo choices make you pull your hair out!
+Knowing how to choose a shampoo is the foundation of healthy hair and is key to simple styling.
+Don’t let endless hair care products make you pull your hair out!
 Simply identify your hair type, and look for the scientifically formulated ingredients that correspond to those needs.

-Most shampoos, along with other types of hair products, identify on the label what hair type the shampoo is designed for.
+Most shampoos, along with other types of hair products, identify on the label what hair type the product is designed for.
 Not all shampoos can solve all hair issues.
 Choose your most important hair need and pick a formula that addresses that for best results.

 Here are some things to keep in mind when looking for the right shampoo and accompanying hair care products:

 1. Fine or Thinning Hair

 Fine hair has little bounce and lacks volume.
 The key to managing fine hair is to select a brand of shampoo that is gentle and is formulated to provide structure, without weighing hair down.
 A good shampoo will help your fine hair look and feel fuller.